-So now let me share you the itinerary that you can follow your own Valley of Flowers Uttarakhand’s trek!
+Now let me share you the itinerary that you can follow your own Valley of Flowers Uttarakhand trek!

 Day 1| Rishikesh to Joshimath, Joshimath to Govind Ghat

-How to reach Joshimath from Rishikesh: The buses begin at 4 AM and there are 2 or 3 direct buses per day.
+You can get from Rishikesh to Joshimath by bus.
+The buses begin at 4 AM and there are 2 or 3 direct buses per day.
 Public buses are limited and the last bus leaves around 5:15 AM.
-The cost is under 300 INR (even lesser, I don’t remember)
+The cost is under 200 INR (sometimes even lesser)

-Shared Jeep: The TATA sumo or taxis/jeeps are another option to reach Joshimath.
-I paid 400 INR post bargaining.
+Shared Taxis from Rishikesh to Joshimath: The TATA sumo or taxis/jeeps are another option to reach Joshimath from Rishikesh.
+I paid 200 INR post bargaining.
 The driver initially quoted 600 INR, and that’s what he charged the foreigners.
 Of course, the locals paid lesser than me.

 The views are a treat throughout the journey from Rishikesh!
 There is a small police chowk after Lakshman Jhula.
 Both the buses and jeeps pick up from there.
 There is no signboard, but you can check with the locals for the bus stop – everyone knows the place.

-Joshimath to Govind Ghat: Govind Ghat is a small village located ahead of Joshimath, which is also the place to start the trek for those heading to Hemkund Sahib.
-Once you reach Joshimath, take a shared jeep to Govind Ghat.
-It should not take you more than 150 INR.
+Govind Ghat is a small village located ahead of Joshimath, which is also the place to start the trek for those heading to Hemkund Sahib.
+Once you reach Joshimath, take a shared taxi from Joshimath to Govind Ghat.
+It should not take you more than 100 INR.
 It takes about half an hour to 40 minutes to reach Govind Ghat.

 Tip: Ensure that you start your day early, preferably by 4 AM to make it to Govind Ghat by evening.
 The weather is totally unpredictable in the mountains, and roadblocks are common.
 I started my day at 5:30 AM and made to Govind Ghat at 7 PM with two roadblocks in the villages that took away about 1.5 hours.